horychen/horychen.github.io/_posts/ECCE19_BPMSM.md

 # ECCE 2019 BPMSM

+The purpose: which topology is the best combination (Cost).
+What is the cause to force ripple?

+Structural analysis can be optional: what about the sleeve length?

+Cannot use FEMM because JMAG gives more reliable results on loss (core loss and magnet loss).

 1. Draw the geometry

     - A VanGogh subclass that takes in parameters as pole, slot, segment numbers.